-It is the presence of stones in the gallbladder, they develop within it and are hard, pebble-like deposits that develop within the gallbladder.
+The presence of stones in the gallbladder develops within it and are complex, pebble-like deposits that form within the gallbladder.

 They can be as small as a grain of sand or as large as a golf ball.

 There are two main types of cholecystolithiasis:

 - Stones that are made of cholesterol – These are the most common types of cholecystolithiasis.
 By the way, these cholesterol gallstones are not related to cholesterol levels in the blood.

 - Stones that are made of bilirubin: They are formed during hemolysis, that is, when red blood cells are destroyed, and this leads to excessive production of bilirubin in the bile that results in the formation of these types of gallstones.

 The ingestion of food generally triggers the so-called biliary colic.
 After a few minutes, the pain peaks and can be extremely severe.

 It is different from the pain associated with duodenal ulcers, which increases slowly and is rarely that severe.